The laws on parenting rights when a child is conceived through artificial insemination place a focus on biological sex rather than gender identity.

 Legal parents for children conceived through donor insemination

 The Human Fertilisation and Embryology Act (2008) sets out who a child's legal parents will be when conceived through donor insemination.
 This legislation was particularly significant for same-sex couples as it allowed, for the first time, a child to have two mums or two dads named as legal parents.

 Under UK law, a child can only have two legal parents although a number of people can hold parental responsibility.
 For children conceived through donor insemination, who the legal parents are will depend on the circumstances at the time a child is conceived.

-Fertility law experts Natalie Gamble Associates provide useful information on how these rules apply to trans people on their website;
+Fertility law experts Natalie Gamble Associates provide useful information on trans parenting and fertility on their website:

 Other useful sources of support

 You can find LGBT-friendly solicitors and other useful contacts through Stonewall's online database What's In My Area.